caseymullineaux/caseymullineaux.github.io/_posts/azure-devops/2019-03-02-azure-devops-part-3.md

 ```
 2. Commit the change with a commit message.
 ![image12](/images/posts/azure-devops/part3/part3-image12.png)
-3. Push the change to the repo.
+3. Push the change to the repo
-4. Back in Azure DevOps, click Pipelines --> Builds
+4. Back in Azure DevOps, navigate to: **Pipelines --> Builds**
 5. Notice a new build has started with the title of the commit message
 ![image13](/images/posts/azure-devops/part3/part3-image13.png)